 May contain errors — check source documents for definitive information.

-This Bill deals with sovereignty and constitutional arrangements for the British Indian Ocean Territory (the Chagos Archipelago).
-It would stop public funds being paid to another country's government in relation to BIOT sovereignty or constitutional matters unless Parliament approves, and it would require the Secretary of State to consult and engage with British Chagossians on any proposed changes to BIOT’s sovereignty or constitutional arrangements.
+This bill concerns the British Indian Ocean Territory (the Chagos Archipelago).
+It sets out how sovereignty and constitutional arrangements should be handled, restricts payments of public funds to another country's government in relation to those arrangements unless Parliament authorises it, and requires the Secretary of State to consult British Chagossians about any proposed changes.

 Generated 21 February 2026